OWASP Top 10 - Broken Access Control

 OWASP Juice Shop

-Here we can give feedback ourselves once for the test, which we can view on the About Us page afterwards.
+Here we can give our own feedback on the test, which we can provide on the About Us You can then view the page.

 OWASP Juice Shop